jarroyoesp/TDDWeatherApp/README.md

 # TDD Weather App
 This is an example of Android application using TDD and MVVM design pattern to show the current weather and forecast.
-I created this boilerplate for a few reasons:
+I created this project for a few reasons:

 1. To experiment with MVVM
 2. To experiment with the Android Architecture Components